nigelb/platform-apollo3blue/docs/platform-apollo3blue/UsingSeggerJLink.md

 upload_protocol = jlink
 ```

-Then, once we have connected our SEGGER JLink to our board, we can upload the firmware:
+Once we have connected our SEGGER JLink to our board, we can upload the firmware:
 ```
 $> platformio run
 Processing SparkFun_RedBoard_Artemis_ATP (platform: apollo3blue; board: SparkFun_RedBoard_Artemis_ATP; framework: arduino)